atmajs/mask-compo/README.md

 					// via Object Configuration
 					'some-value': {
-						// define type of the value
+						// define type of the value, if not specified, will try to guess the type from `default`
 						type: 'number',
 						// make attribute optional, and provide default value
 						default: 0,